I need my ARRT number, please.

 What are my biennium dates?

 The CE requirements are linked to a two-year cycle (biennium) that is defined in relation to an R.T.'s birth month.
-The biennium period begins on the first day of the birth month after certification and extends for two years to the end of the month prior to the birth month.
-Each registrant's biennium dates are identified in the lower right corner of the annual Application for Renewal of Registration, printed on the credential card and available by visiting the Verify Credentials page.
+The biennium period begins on the first day of the birth month after certification and registration and extends for two years to the end of the month prior to the birth month.
+Each registrant's biennium dates are identified in the lower right corner of the annual Application for Renewal of Certification and Registration, printed on the credential card and available by visiting the Verify Credentials page.

 Why doesn't my name appear on the ARRT Directory?

 Any R.T. may request to be excluded.
 R.T.s can check and/or change their current preferences at any time by logging onto "My ARRT Info" and selecting the "Update Address" button.
-In addition, each year the paper Application for Renewal of Registration includes a question that allows registrants to have their name excluded.
+In addition, each year the paper Application for Renewal of Certification and Registration includes a question that allows registrants to have their name excluded.
 If that option is selected, the R.T.'s name will not appear.
 (NOTE: These requests must be submitted each year.)New credentials from recent examinations are not displayed until score results are final.

 I have not received or have lost my credential card.
 How can I get a new one?